-The Palestinians are simply the Arabs who live (or used to live) in the same land that the Zionist Jews now live in.
-They are primarily descendants of Ishmael, the first physical son of Abraham (through a handmaid named Hagar).
-Some of them are also likely descendants of Lot (one of Abraham's relatives whose two daughters gave birth to the child.
+The Palestinians are the Arabs who live (or used to live) in the same land that the Zionist Jews now live in.
+They are primarily descendants of Ishmael, who is the first physical son of Abraham.
+It was Hagar, a handmaid of Abraham's wife Sarah, who gave birth to the child.

 Some of the modern-day Palestinians are also likely descendants of Lot (one of Abraham's relatives whose two daughters gave birth to the peoples of Moab and Ammon) and Esau (one of Isaac's sons and brother of Jacob).

 Although the Palestinians are in Abraham's lineage, they were not given the same blessings and inheritance as Isaac.
 Although Isaac was Abraham's second son through him, he was the only son produced between himself and his wife Sarah.